Newly Updated Breastfeeding Guidelines From the AAP

 • Childhood leukemia

 An additional benefit of breastfeeding is that human milk contains antibodies.
-Throughout the entire breastfeeding process, antibodies are passed to the baby through breast milk that can help prevent and fight infections.
+Throughout the entire breastfeeding process, antibodies pass to the baby through breast milk that can help prevent and fight infections.
 “Through these antibodies,” the report says, “the mother can pass on some protection from an infectious illness she had in the past and those she gets while breastfeeding.”4

 The AAP also supports breastfeeding as a strategy to decrease the risk of Sudden Infant Death Syndrome (SIDS).
 Studies have shown that breastfeeding is associated with a reduction in SIDS by 40% at two months and 64% if breastfeeding was longer than six months.1